Startup, Spindown, and Crashes

 Given that Kinodes can, comporting with the realities of the physical world, be turned off, a well-written process must withstand being shut down and re-initialized at any time.
 This raises the question: how does a process persist information between initializations?
 There are two ways: either the process can use the built-in set_state and get_state functions, or it can send data to a process that does this for them.

 The first option is a maximally-simple way to write some bytes to disk (where they'll be backed up, if the node owner has configured that behavior).
 The second option is vastly more general, because runtime modules, which can be messaged directly from custom userspace processes, offer any number of APIs.
-So far, there are three modules built into Kinode OS that are designed for persisted data: a filesystem, a key-value store, and a SQLite database.
+So far, there are three modules built into Kinode that are designed for persisted data: a filesystem, a key-value store, and a SQLite database.

 Each of these modules offer APIs accessed via message-passing and write data to disk.
 Between initializations of a process, this data remains saved, even backed up.
 The process can then retrieve this data when it is re-initialized.